programminghistorian/jekyll/en/privacy-policy.md

 `__utmc`

-This cookie is used by Google Analytics in conjunction with __utmb to determine visitor sessions.
-Unlike __utmb, this cookie does not have an expiry date.
+This cookie is used by Google Analytics in conjunction with `__utmb` to determine visitor sessions.
+Unlike `__utmb`, this cookie does not have an expiry date.
 It determines whether a new session should be created based on whether you have previously closed your browser, re-opened it and come back to the website.